pydata/pydata-sphinx-theme/docs/contributing.rst

 ^^^^^^^^^^^^^^^

-If the above doesn't work, for example if file names for an existing font change, or a new font altogether is being added, hand-editing of ``webpack.common.js`` is required.
+If the above doesn't work, for example if file names for an existing font change, or a new font variant altogether is being added, hand-editing of ``webpack.common.js`` is required.
 The steps are roughly:

 - install the new font, as above, with ``yarn add``
 - in ``webpack.common.js``: